 - Get to safety: Depending on the nature of a car accident, you may still be exposed to danger in the immediate aftermath.
 Make sure you and all other occupants of the vehicle are okay, and move away from oncoming traffic.

-- Address medical needs: Your number one priority after a car accident should be tending to your health.
+- Seek immediate medical attention: Your number one priority after a car accident should be tending to your health.
 This is true even if you don’t think you’re severely injured.
-A seemingly minor injury can develop into something more significant if you don’t see a doctor fast.
+A seemingly minor injury can develop into something more significant later in life.
 Additionally, records of your visit will likely serve as evidence in any future legal proceedings.
 Learn more about why you should seek immediate medical attention after a car accident.

 - Report the incident: Report the incident to the authorities as soon as possible.
 You want an officer to document the scene right away, as their report may also become evidence later.
 It also helps to have an objective authority figure nearby to mediate any disputes between you and anyone else involved in the accident.